Synergies-NA/AI-Studio-Backend/README.md

     In addition to the command mentioned on their md, also do `pip install --upgrade transformers accelerate`

 * For backend server of HMLV AI Model:
-`pip install flask flask-jwt-extended celery redis prometheus-client diffusers torch`
+`pip install flask flask-jwt-extended celery redis prometheus-client`

 * Install Redis:
     * Ubuntu/Debian: sudo apt-get install redis-server